phax/ph-commons/README.md

     * Added additional specialized type converters to `BigDecimal`
     * Unified naming for methods that handle: greater than, greater or equals, lower than and lower or equals
     * Added new type converters for `Month` and `DayOfWeek`
+    * `RuntimeException`s during type conversion are encapsulated in `TypeConverterException`s.
   * v8.6.4 - 2017-04-12
     * Some performance improvements
     * Fixed error in `StringHelper.replaceMultipleAsString`